 Boys’ Quarters Project Space would like to thank Robert Devereux and The African Arts Trust for its support of the gallery’s local programming during its first year and to Miles Morland and the Miles Morland Foundation for their support in the gallery’s 2nd year of life.

-Additional thanks goes to local patrons David Alagoa, Professor EJ Alagoa, Kitchen Butterfly, Mbie Osarollor, Domingo Baini, General Letam Wiwa, Dr Daru Owei, Maria Saro-Wiwa and Isabel Wilcox for their support for the establishment of the space.
+Additional thanks goes to patrons David Alagoa, Professor EJ Alagoa, Kitchen Butterfly, Mbie Osarollor, Domingo Baini, General Letam Wiwa, Dr Daru Owei, Maria Saro-Wiwa and Isabel Wilcox for their support for the establishment of the space.